huggingface/huggingface_hub/docs/source/en/guides/model-cards.md

 Now lets see some examples on how to update those metadata.

-Let's start with a basic update:
+Let's start with a first example:

 ```python
 >>> from huggingface_hub import metadata_update
 >>> metadata_update("username/my-cool-model", {"pipeline_tag": "image-classification"})
 ```

-With this two lines of code you will update the metadata to set a new `pipeline_tag`.
+With these two lines of code you will update the metadata to set a new `pipeline_tag`.

 By default, you cannot update a key that is already existing on the card.
 If you want to do so, you must pass `overwrite=True` explicitly: